 The health and safety of our SummitStone community is our highest priority.
 As the novel coronavirus (COVID-19) situation continues to evolve, we want to ensure you that SummitStone’s Senior Leaders are closely monitoring guidance from the Centers for Disease Control and Prevention (CDC), and our State and County Health Departments.
 We will continue to rely on their recommendation and expertise to inform our decisions.

 SummitStone Health Partners is prepared to meet our community’s essential behavioral health needs during the COVID-19 pandemic.
 SummitStone currently offers all outpatient services virtually or over the phone and our Mental Health Urgent Care and 24/7 Mobile Response continue to provide in-person and virtual crisis services throughout Larimer County.

-While SummitStone continues to closely monitor and adhere to guidance issued by Health Officials and our State and Local Government, we have also begun the process of developing a return-to-office plan.
-Some in-person services may phase back as early as June 2020, however this timeline may be adjusted based on a variety of factors including our ability to ensure staff and client safety, alignment with local public health organizations, and other operational processes.
-Be assured that the health and safety of our clients and employees is our top priority.
+While SummitStone continues to closely monitor and adhere to guidance issued by Health Officials and our State and Local Government, we are beginning to phase in-person services through Fall 2020.
+This timeline may be adjusted based on a variety of factors including our ability to ensure staff and client safety, alignment with local public health organizations, and other operational processes.
 We will continue to provide updates as we develop a safe and sensible timeline for resuming in-office services.
-Thank you for your ongoing support.

 If you are seeking a mental health assessment or have been referred for an intake, please call (970) 494-4200 to speak with our Access Center.
 We will schedule you for a virtual appointment.